-So these were some of the best iPhone offline messaging apps to send SMS without internet.
-Since all these are free, it would be perfect if you download them all and see which one suits your needs perfectly.
+So these were some of the best iPhone offline messaging apps to send SMS without the internet.
+Since all these are free, it would be perfect for downloading them all and seeing which one suits your needs perfectly.
 Do you know of any other similar apps?
 Please share the name with us in the comment section below.

 You may want to take a peek at:

 - How to Move WhatsApp Chat from iPhone to Android or from Android to iPhone